LucasNolasco/DeepDFML-NILM/README.md

 ## How to run

-To train, just install all dependencies, configure the dict structure on the file `src/main.py` and run it as follows:
+To train, just install all dependencies, configure the dictionary structure on the file `src/main.py` and run it as follows:

 ```
 $ cd src